alcaemre/alcaemre-site/content/notes/jc-tattoo-inspo.md

 At this level, they really start to take alien form, like plants from a different planet.

 I'm absolutely not expecting all (or any) of these fractal points to end up in my tattoo.
 If it could, I think it would be super cool, but I also imagine it would take a lot of work.
-I got a little carried away once I started looking into it, but I think it super cool and pretty stuff.
+I got a little carried away once I started looking into it, but I think it super cool and pretty.